Foreclosure Defense in Jacksonville

-You may not only have arrearages with your first mortgage, but also outstanding issues with a second mortgage or home equity loan.
+You may not only have arrearages with your first mortgage, but outstanding issues with a second mortgage or home equity loan, too.
 We can help you with these financial difficulties as well.

-Everyone seems to talk about loan modifications under President Obama’s Housing Bills.
-The most common modification programs provide a temporary reduction in your interest rate, and adds your past missed payments to the principal of the loan while granting an extension on your maturity date.
-Behind all the modification hype, the simple fact remains that your Lender is not required to grant any permanent modification, only accept and review your request for a modification.
+The most common modification programs provide a temporary reduction in your interest rate and adds your past missed payments to the principal of the loan while granting an extension on your maturity date.
+Behind all the modification hype, the simple fact remains that your lender is not required to grant any permanent modification, only accept and review your request for a modification.

-Important Information!
-In requesting a modification, your Lender will request you send them certain personal and financial information.
-You do not want to submit all of your personal information to your Lender without it being reviewed by an attorney who can evaluate your case.
-Prior to contacting your Lender your attorney will review and revise a modification agreement to ensure that you are receiving the proper treatment and a long term financial solution.
+In requesting a modification, your lender will request you send them certain personal and financial information.
+You do not want to submit all of your personal information to your lender without it being reviewed by an attorney who can evaluate your case.
+Prior to contacting your lender, your attorney will review and revise a modification agreement to ensure that you are receiving the proper treatment and a long-term financial solution.

-The main question in a short sale is: what happens to the deficiency?
-Without more, a short sale alone does not prevent your Lender from getting a judgment against you on the deficiency and seeking to garnish your wages, levy your bank accounts or collect your assets to satisfy their deficiency.
+The main question in a short sale is: What happens to the deficiency?
+Without more, a short sale alone does not prevent your lender from getting a judgement against you on the deficiency and seeking to garnish your wages, levy your bank accounts or collect your assets to satisfy their deficiency.
 This is why it is important to consult a local foreclosure attorney with experience in negotiating short sales.
-As part of your short sale, we will seek for your Lender to waive any right they have to proceed against you for the deficiency.
+As part of your short sale, we will seek for your lender to waive any right they have to proceed against you for the deficiency.

 Deed in Lieu

 A deed in lieu of foreclosure is similar to a voluntary repossession.
-You and your Lender agree to sign over the deed to the property and the Lender agrees to cancel the mortgage.
-Normally, the property is required to be listed on the open market for sale for at least three months before your Lender will entertain a deed in lieu.
-For the homeowner, the end result of a deed in lieu is similar to the end result of the short sale, the property is legally transferred out of your name without the time and costs associated with a fully litigated foreclosure action.
-Many times, your Lender may agree to a deed in lieu without ever filing a foreclosure complaint.
+You agree to sign over the deed to the property to your lender and the lender agrees to cancel the mortgage.
+Normally, the property is required to be listed on the open market for sale for at least three months before your lender will entertain a died in lieu.
+For the homeowner, the result of a deed in lieu is similar to the result of the short sale, the property is legally transferred out of your name without the time and costs associated with a fully litigated foreclosure action.
+Many times, your lender may agree to a deed in lieu without ever filing a foreclosure complaint.

 However, just as with short sales, you as the homeowner must be aware of any deficiency created by a deed in lieu.
-Without more, a deed in lieu alone does not prevent your Lender from getting a judgment against you on the deficiency and seeking to garnish your wages, levy your bank accounts or collect your assets to satisfy their deficiency.
-This is why it is important to consult a local foreclosure attorney with experience in negotiating with your Lender on a possible deed in lieu.
-As part of our representation, we will seek for your Lender to waive any right they have to proceed against you for the deficiency.
+Without more, a deed in lieu alone does not prevent your lender from getting a judgement against you on the deficiency and seeking to garnish your wages, levy your bank accounts, or collect your assets to satisfy their deficiency.
+This is why it is important to consult a local foreclosure attorney with experience in negotiating with your lender on a possible deed in lieu.
+As part of our representation, we will see for your lender to waive any right they have to proceed against you for the deficiency.

 The foreclosure process varies from mortgage company to mortgage company.
-Each Lender has different criteria and guidelines for dealing with a margin of loss.
-While many foreclosure cases are currently backed up in overcrowded courts, you could have as little as ninety days from the date you are served foreclosure paperwork to the sale date of your home.
+Each lender has different criteria and guidelines for dealing with a margin of loss.
+While many foreclosure cases are currently backed up in overcrowded courts, you could have as little as 90 days from the date you are served foreclosure paperwork to the sale date of your home.

-We strongly advise you to contact our experienced foreclosure defense attorneys in Jacksonville as soon as possible to discuss your rights and options, and represent your interests in this trying time.
+We strongly advise you to contact our experienced foreclosure defense attorneys in Jacksonville by calling (904) 574-5499 as soon as possible to discuss your rights and options, and represent your interests in this trying time.